kontinyu/BitsyMiner/README.md

 BitsyMiner started as a personal project to learn more about Bitcoin mining.
 For simplicity's sake, I began working in the [Arduino IDE](https://www.arduino.cc/en/software/), and I never left it.

-I use version 2.0.17 of the Arduino Core for esp32 boards.
-I ran into odd problems when trying to upgrade, so I just stuck with it.

 <br/><br/>
 ### Required Libraries